vchs/ruby_vcloud_sdk/README.md

          'CloudError' when VApp is in status of 'POWERED_ON' and can not be recomposed 'RestClient::BadRequest' for un-expected errors

+     add_network_by_name
+       parameters:
+         network_name (String): name of network in vdc org to add to vapp vapp_net_name (String, optional): what to name the network of the vapp.
+         Default to network_name
+         fence_mode (String, optional): Fencing allows identical virtual machines in different vApps to be powered on without conflict by isolating the MAC and IP addresses of the virtual machines.
+Available options are "bridged", "isolated" and "natRouted".
+Default to "bridged".
+       returns: task object
+       throws:
+        'ObjectNotFoundError' when network with the name does not exist 'RestClient::BadRequest' for un-expected errors

   VM
      vcpu:
        returns: number of virtual cpus of VM